misbahulhoq/api-arbanpublicschool/readme.md

 - in /students route the client must provide these properties `name`, `uid`, `class`, `phone`, `fathersName`, `mothersName`.
 All of these are strings
 - Any invalid property related errors will be sent from the server, the client must handle those errors properly

+#### Get method(s)

+- /students/uid route will send a single student's info.
+If no student found it will return 404.
+- To get a student info providing valid authToken from the frontend is a must.

 ### /numbers [This route is for adding marks/numbers]

 #### Post methods